itahir-autonom/SFND_2D_Feature_Tracking/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+The result of the Tasks are in the spreadsheet attached in build folder.